frogfromlake/Globe/README.md

 ## 🌍 News Backend

 The backend is written in **Go** and serves country-specific news via RSS.
-It's a separate service in `/backend`, deployable via Fly.io or locally:
+It's a separate service in `/backend`:

 > `GET /api/news?country=DE` → returns JSON articles for Germany